hongleang/free-2-play/README.md

 # React app free 2 play games list
 This app will give users free to play games base on the give genre and platform.

-It is built as a practical projects for learning React js, routing, firebase ,and redux.
+It is built as a practical projects for learning React js

 ## Current work: